JustART3MIS/ADVENT-OF-CODE-2023-ENGLISH/README.md

 **------------------------------------------------**

-- My IDE is  **[Visual Studio Code](https://code.visualstudio.com/download)**, wich I consider useful for new programmers since it has highlights and color schemes that are easily understandable and help a lot understanding a language's syntax, especially Python.
+- My IDE (Integrated Development Environment, = programming editor) is  **[Visual Studio Code](https://code.visualstudio.com/download)**, wich I consider useful for new programmers since it has highlights and color schemes that are easily understandable and help a lot understanding a language's syntax, especially Python.

 - If you're stuck somewhere in your code, not finding where is the problem, I suggest that you start to use **[Python Tutor](https://pythontutor.com/visualize.html#mode=edit)**